eatallyourdarlings/eatallyourdarlings.github.io/README.md

-# orf.place
+# orf dot place
-olive rf's place on the web, made by hand
+Olive R.F.'s place on the web, made by hand

 hosted on Github pages for now, eventually migrating to a [feminist home server](https://labekka.red/servidoras-feministas/)